 - Praise and reward good attendance

-- produce an appointment card for exceptional medical or other treatment accompanied by a written request from a parent/guardian which should be presented to the Head of Learning for approval in advance of the appointment.
+- Produce an appointment card for exceptional medical or other treatment accompanied by a written request from yourself which should be presented to the Head of Learning for approval in advance of the appointment.

 REPORTING PUPIL ABSENCE

 - Parents should make contact on the first day of absence.
 If a pupil is likely to be absent for more than THREE days, the school should be notified as to the likely date of her return.
-Parents are asked to telephone or email the school as soon as possible before 8.20am to let us know why your daughter is away from school.
-If we fail to hear from you, we will attempt to contact a member of your family.
+Parents are asked to telephone or email the school as soon as possible before 8.20am to let us know why your child is away from school.
+If we fail to hear from you, we will contact a member of your family.
 If we do not obtain a reason for the absence it will be marked as unauthorised.

 - On the day of return, all pupils must bring a note, signed and dated by their parents, explaining their absence to the form tutors.

 - The High Court has ruled that it is up to the Headteacher to grant leave in 'exceptional circumstances' and has declared that parents who remove their children against the wishes of the school can face a criminal conviction.
 Any request for 'exceptional circumstance' leave should, in the first instance, be directed to your daughter’s Head of Learning who will liaise with the Headteacher.

 - Many subjects now operate modular GCSE examination which occur throughout the academic year in Years 10 & 11.
 Linear GCSE examinations occupy the whole of May and June and some practical examinations take place in April.
 Many GCSE examinations require the completion and submission of a number of compulsory assignments throughout the two-year course.